 Later, members of Yoder’s own Gosper County church joined the Pennsylvania group, which took the nickname “Nebraska Amish” due to their Nebraska ties (A History of the Amish, Steven M. Nolt, p.
 243-6).

-Nebraska Amish are today found in two communities in Pennsylvania–the largest, by far, being the settlement in Kischacoquillas Valley, more commonly known as Big Valley–as well as in one small settlement in Ohio.
+Nebraska Amish are today found in at least two communities in Pennsylvania – the largest, by far, being the settlement in Kischacoquillas Valley, more commonly known as Big Valley – as well as in one small settlement in Ohio.

 Today, the Nebraska Amish are known as being among the most conservative of all Amish.
-Nebraska Amish use characteristic white-topped buggies and minimal technology.
+Nebraska Amish use characteristic white-topped buggies and relatively minimal technology (though some Nebraska churches have increasingly accepted change in recent years).
 Read more here on the Nebraska Amish affiliation.

-For many years, the term “Nebraska Amish” has more readily meant the conservative affiliation found mainly in Pennsylvania’s Big Valley.
+For many years, the term “Nebraska Amish” has more readily meant the conservative affiliation found mainly in Pennsylvania’s Big Valley (detailed above).

 The Amish population in Nebraska remains low.
-But with the tendency of Amish to migrate for various reasons–including overcrowding, economic betterment, and church issues–it’s quite possible more Amish will hear the call of the breadbasket state, with its vast tracts of relatively empty, inexpensive land.
+But with the tendency of Amish to migrate for various reasons – including overcrowding, economic betterment, and church issues – it’s quite possible more Amish, like the recent arrivals in Cherry County, will hear the call of the breadbasket state, with its vast tracts of relatively empty, inexpensive land.

 For further information, see: